 Just as his father inspired him, Alioto joined his son Alexander at Plin in the Mission District, which reopened as a new approachable concept in August 2015, Nostra Spaghetteria and Bar Mia.
 At Nostra, Alioto shares his expertise as Wine Director and hopes that guests feel inspired by his fervent passion.

-Join us in Bar Mia for our Daily Happy Hour
+Join us in Bar Mia for our Crafted Cocktails

 With the new restaurant, the chef will take his pasta program a step further by offering a diners a customized pasta menu that allows them to choose-their-own pasta adventure…

 Sticking to the fun, more casual theme, Alioto has also added colorful dishes to Nostra, like a cheeseburger topped with a raviolo, fried onion rings and truffle oil and fried chicken with mashed potatoes, plus Sundays will bring a bottomless mimosa and bloody mary brunch…